davekrh/ocp310_for_operations/02-lesson-understanding_subscriptions.md

 We have pre-arranged the subscriptions used in this class, so we will not be registering our machines.
 We are using yum-config-manager today however production environments would leverage subscription-manager to locally administer subscriptions and software repositories. yum-config-manager will approximate the process of adding the correct subscriptions to an OpenShift deployment.

+## Lab Instructions
 Our first step is to ensure we have the proper software repositories enabled.
 We start by disabling any existing repositories and adding only the repositories we need.

-On your workstation machine, execute the following:
+1. On your workstation machine, execute the following:
 ```
 [student@workstation ~]$ sudo ansible all -m shell -a 'yum-config-manager  --disable \* '
 ```

-Enable the needed repos for all OpenShift hosts:
+2. Enable the needed repos for all OpenShift hosts:
 ```
 [student@workstation ~]$ sudo ansible all -m shell -a 'yum-config-manager --enable \
     rhel-7-server-rpms \